-2020 has been an interesting year for CIPs.
+2020 has been an interesting year for Citizenship by Investment Programs.
 Many registered a falling performance, but some rose to the top.

-One of the best performers this year is Grenada, and with a 106% increase in real estate investments!
+One of the best performers this year is the Grenada citizenship by investment program, and with a 106% increase in real estate investments!
 In fact, this is its 4th year with outstanding growth!

 But what is it that makes 2020 special for Grenada?
 We’ll explain below…

 First, the program registered its highest yearly revenue in 2020.
 It hit EC$ 253 million.
 This was a 52% increase from 2020’s 166 million.